halfer/cd-demo-container/README.md

 * Connect CircleCI to GitHub and start building the project
 * Customise the env vars in `config.yml` and push
 * Install Docker in the remote server
+* Create a registry token for CircleCI to do the image push
 * Login to the Docker registry in the remote server
 * Generate deployment keys
 * Initialise a Docker swarm (`docker swarm init`)